Cocrystal Pharma Inc. (COCP) upgraded Issued by Wall Street Gurus

-Cocrystal Pharma Inc. (NASDAQ:COCP) went down by -2.79% from its latest closing price compared to the recent 1-year high of $3.04.
-The company’s stock price has collected -10.31% of loss in the last five trading sessions.
+Cocrystal Pharma Inc. (NASDAQ:COCP) went up by 10.05% from its latest closing price compared to the recent 1-year high of $3.04.
+The company’s stock price has collected 22.35% of gains in the last five trading sessions.
 Press Release reported on 01/21/21 that Cocrystal Pharma Presentation at the reimagine Health Research Symposium Features Overview of Platform Technology and Four Antiviral Case Studies

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.